How did the RAF win the Battle of Britain?

 In the months prior to the Battle of Britain, the British had been rapidly developing a new radar system.

-It was hoped that this system was able to detect incoming enemy aircraft and help direct British fighter planes to intercept them.
+It was hoped that this system would be able to detect incoming enemy aircraft and help direct British fighter planes to intercept them.

 By Spring of 1940, there were over 50 radar bases built around Britain.